Can I type my resume or a term paper at the Library?

-Yes, you may ask the staff to put a hold or reserve on an item by asking for assistance at the Circulation Desk.
-You may also place your own holds on items in our Online Catalog either from home or at any public station in the Library through the Internet.
+Yes, you may ask the staff to place a hold or reserve an item by asking for assistance at the Account Services Desk.
+You may also place holds on items using our Online Catalog either from home or at any public station in the Library.

 I'm unable to come to the Library.
 Can you answer questions by phone or e-mail?